Improving Information from Manipulable Data: Model

 \paragraph{Constant.} A rule that does not condition the allocation on the observable corresponds to a constant policy $(\beta, \beta_0)$ with $\beta=0$.
 A constant policy gives rise to a welfare loss of $\sigma^2_\eta + (\beta_0 - \mu_\eta)^2$.
 In the decomposition of \autoref{eq:twopartslin}, the entire welfare loss is due to misallocation; the information loss from estimation is zero because the agent's behavior $x=\eta$ fully reveals the natural action $\eta$.
 Under the constant policy the linear estimator $\hat \eta_0$ has coefficients $\hat \beta(0)=1$ and $\hat \beta_0(0)=0$.

 \paragraph{Naive.} If the designer uses a constant policy $(\beta, \beta_0)$ with $\beta=0$, the agent responds with $X_0(\eta,\gamma)=\eta$.
 Suppose the designer gathers data produced from such behavior, and---failing to account for manipulation---expects the agent to maintain this strategy regardless of the policy.
 Then the designer would (incorrectly) perceive her optimal policy to be $(\bn,\bn_0)\equiv (\hat \beta(0), \hat \beta_0(0) )=(1,0)$.
+Alternatively, this would be the designer's optimum absent any data manipulation (e.g., were $m=0$ instead of our maintained assumption $m>0$).